Dog training videos are not just fun, they are really helpful too. Pippa has chosen a great selection here for you today.

 These dog training videos are all invaluable to anyone training a dog at home, on their own.

 They enable you to bring the help of an experienced instructor right into your living room

 There are some good dog training courses available that you pay for, and that are well worth the money.
 And sadly many that are not.

-If you want to invest in a full dog training course, take a look at the courses run by Denise Fenzi.
-These have a good reputation for quality content.
-And we’ll be reviewing some of them later on the site.
+If you want to invest in a full dog training course, take a look at the courses run by Pippa over on the Dognset website.

 The videos recommended here on this page are free.

-We’ve looked at a range of dog training topics, from dealing with problem behaviours like pulling on the lead, to teaching tricks that will entertain you and your dog on a rainy day.
+We’ve looked at a range of dog training topics, from dealing with problem behaviors like pulling on the lead, to teaching tricks that will entertain you and your dog on a rainy day.

 Click on the links to view the video.